bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

 This way the Step will generate an Android app bundle instead of an APK.

-If you wish to generate a .aab file AND an APK in one workflow, you can specify an additional task in the **Gradle task to run** input field:
+If you wish to generate a .aab file and an APK in one workflow, you can specify an additional task in the **Gradle task to run** input field:

 ![](/img/assemble-bundle-gradle-runner.jpg)

 ### Android Build Step

-You can generate an .aab file for your Android app with our Android Build Step as well.
+You can generate an .aab file for your Android app with our **Android Build** Step as well:

-1. Add Android Build Step after the **Android Unit Test** and **Android Lint** Steps in your **deploy** (if the build Step is not already there).
+1. Add the **Android Build** Step after the **Android Unit Test** and **Android Lint** Steps in your **deploy** (if the build Step is not already there).
-2. Click the **Android Build** Step.
-3. Provide the root directory of your Android project in the **Project Location** input field.
+2. Provide the root directory of your Android project in the **Project Location** input field.
-4. Go to **Build type** and select `aab` as build type.
+3. Go to **Build type** and select `aab` as build type.

    ![](/img/android-build-aab-config.jpg)

-If you wish to generate an APK and an .aab in one workflow, add two Android Build Steps after each other and configure one to build an .aab file and the other to build an APK.
+If you wish to generate an APK and an .aab in one workflow, add two **Android Build** Steps after each other and configure one to build an .aab file and the other to build an APK.

 ## Signing an Android app bundle